 The resurrection of Jesus opened the way to the resurrection of the dead for those who are Christ’s.
 Paul explained, “As in Adam all die, even so in Christ all shall be made alive” (1 Corinthians 15:22).
 The wonderful promise of a resurrection to life had, with the foundation of the Church, been opened to all those the Father would call (John 6:44).

 God wants everyone to be saved (1 Timothy 2:4).
 Eternal life is a free gift (Romans 6:23), but God does require that we fulfill some conditions in order to receive that free gift.
-Those conditions include repenting of sin and changing from a life of breaking God’s law (1 John 3:4) to a life of seeking righteousness.
+(You could think of this like being offered a priceless painting that you could never afford, but with the condition that you promise not to deface it.
+That promise can in no way be considered payment!)
+God’s conditions include repenting of sin and changing from a life of breaking God’s law (1 John 3:4) to a life of seeking righteousness.

 Jesus said, “If you want to enter into life, keep the commandments” (Matthew 19:17).
 No human being does this perfectly.
 We all slip and sin—and need to repent and be forgiven when we do—but we must still always strive for obedience to God’s way of life.